gravitl/netmaker/README.md

 ## License

 Netmaker's source code and all artifacts in this repository are freely available.
+All content that resides under the "pro/" directory of this repository, if that directory exists, is licensed under the license defined in "pro/LICENSE".
+All third party components incorporated into the Netmaker Software are licensed under the original license provided by the owner of the applicable component.
+Content outside of the above mentioned directories or restrictions above is available under the "Apache Version 2.0" license as defined below.
-All versions are published under the Server Side Public License (SSPL), version 1, which can be found here: [LICENSE.txt](./LICENSE.txt).
+All details for the licenses used can be found here: [LICENSE.md](./LICENSE.md).